tpayne/terraform-examples/samples/GCP/templates/vpn-hybrid/README.md

 Issues
 ------
 - This example is is only intended as a sample on how to create a system.
 You will need to configure it as needed
+- You will also need a working on-prem VPN (with valid IPs to get this setup correctly).
+Currently, the on-prem VPN is faked

 Notes
 -----